Modern Slavery and Human Trafficking Statement

 Measuring Effectiveness

-ECL uses the following KPIs to ensure how effective we have been at ensuring slavery and human trafficking is not taking place in any part of our business or supply chains.
-As a result, the
+ECL uses the following KPIs, to ensure how effective we have been at ensuring slavery and human trafficking is not taking place in any part of our business or supply chains.

 Training

-All key personnel, particularly those involved directly in supply chains within ECL, have been trained to a high level of understanding of the risks of modern slavery in our supply chain and business.
+All key personnel, especially those directly engaged in ECL’s supply chains, have received comprehensive training to ensure a thorough understanding of the risks associated with modern slavery within our operations and supply networks.

 We are also reviewing our on-site induction programme for all new workers to raise awareness of modern slavery, including key signs to look out for and the process for reporting it.